-Lipids are fatty, waxy, or oily compounds that are truly “hydrophobic” and insoluble in polar solvents such as water, but soluble in organic solvents.
+Lipids are fatty, waxy, or oily compounds that are soluble in organic solvents and insoluble in polar solvents such as water.
 Lipids include:

-Fats and oils are esters made up of glycerol, which is a 3-carbon sugar, and 3 fatty acids.
-Fatty acids are hydrocarbon chains of differing lengths with various degrees of unsaturation that end with carboxylic acid groups.
-Additionally, fatty acid double bonds could either be cis or trans, which creates many different types of fatty acids.
+Fats and oils are esters made up of glycerol (a 3-carbon sugar alcohol/polyol) and 3 fatty acids.
+Fatty acids are hydrocarbon chains of differing lengths with various degrees of saturation that end with carboxylic acid groups.
+Additionally, fatty acid double bonds can either be cis or trans, creating many different types of fatty acids.
 Fatty acids in biological systems usually contain an even number of carbon atoms and are typically 14 carbons to 24 carbons long.
-Triglycerides store energy, provide insulation, as well as aid in the absorption of fat-soluble vitamins.
+Triglycerides store energy, provide insulation to cells, and aid in the absorption of fat-soluble vitamins.
 Fats are normally solid at room temperature, while oils are generally liquid.

-Another component of lipids are waxes; waxes are esters made of an alcohol and fatty acid.
+Another type of lipid is wax.
+Waxes are esters made of long-chain alcohol and a fatty acid.
 They provide protection, especially to plants in which wax covers the leaves of plants.
 In humans, cerumen, also known as earwax, helps protect the skin of the ear canal.

-A further class includes steroids, which are made up of 4 fused rings.
-One important type of steroid is cholesterol; cholesterol is produced in the liver and is the forerunner to many other steroid hormones, such as estrogen, testosterone, and cortisol.
-It is also a part of cell membranes, where it inserts into the bilayer and influences the membrane’s fluidity; cholesterol is even found in the bloodstream.
+A further class includes steroids, which have a structure of 4 fused rings.
+One important type of steroid is cholesterol.
+Cholesterol is produced in the liver and is the forerunner to many other steroid hormones, such as estrogen, testosterone, and cortisol.
+It is also a part of cell membranes, inserting itself into the bilayer and influencing the membrane’s fluidity.

-A clinical example of water-fearing and fat-loving scenarios happens during lipid transport in the plasma.
-Both cholesterol and triglycerides, since they are nonpolar lipid molecules, must travel in the polar plasma with the help of lipoprotein particles.
+The interaction between water-fearing and fat-loving displays more clearly during lipid transport in plasma.
+Both cholesterol and triglycerides are nonpolar lipid molecules.
+Therefore, they must travel in the polar plasma with the help of lipoprotein particles.
 The main goal of lipoprotein is to help transport lipids (hydrophobic) in water.
 The structure of lipoprotein consists of triglycerides, cholesterol, phospholipids, and apolipoproteins.
-Apolipoproteins mainly function as carrier proteins, but also serve as cofactors for enzymes that metabolize lipoproteins and help in lipid component exchange among lipoproteins.
-Some examples of lipoproteins include chylomicrons, very-low-density lipoproteins (VLDL), intermediate-density lipoproteins (IDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL); each one is used in a different phase of lipid transport.
+Apolipoproteins mainly function as carrier proteins but also serve as cofactors for enzymes that metabolize lipoproteins and help in lipid component exchange among lipoproteins.
+Some examples of lipoproteins include chylomicrons, very-low-density lipoproteins (VLDL), intermediate-density lipoproteins (IDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
+Each one is used in a different phase of lipid transport.

-Chylomicrons are large particles that are triglyceride-rich and produced in the intestine.
+Chylomicrons are large triglyceride-rich particle made in the endoplasmic reticulum of enterocytes of the small intestine.
 They play a role in carrying dietary triglycerides and cholesterol to peripheral tissues and the liver.
-Apo B-48 is involved in chylomicron assembly, thus having a vital role in the absorption of dietary fats and fat-soluble vitamins.
+Apo B-48 is an apolipoprotein that is involved in chylomicron assembly, thus having a vital role in the absorption of dietary fats and fat-soluble vitamins.

 IDL particles, which are cholesterol-rich, are created when triglycerides are removed from VLDL by muscle and adipose tissue.

-LDL particles are formed from VLDL and IDL particles and are also cholesterol-rich.
-LDL transports most of the cholesterol in the blood and is considered “bad cholesterol.”
-Apo B-100 has a key role, in which it acts as a ligand for the LDL receptor-mediated uptake of LDL particles by the liver and other tissues.
+LDL particles are formed from VLDL and IDL particles and are also rich in cholesterol.
+LDL transports most of the cholesterol in the blood and is colloquially considered “bad cholesterol.”
+Apo B-100 plays a key role by acting as a ligand for the LDL receptor-mediated uptake of LDL particles by the liver and other tissues.

 HDL particles are cholesterol and phospholipid-rich, and aid in reverse cholesterol transport from peripheral tissues to the liver, where it is removed.
-Therefore, HDL cholesterol is considered “good cholesterol”.
+As such, HDL cholesterol is considered “good cholesterol”.

-Going into further detail, the transport of plasma lipids involves 2 routes.
+To expand, the transport of plasma lipids involves two routes.
 One is an exogenous path for the transport of dietary triglycerides and cholesterol from the small intestine.
 In the small intestine, triglycerides are broken down with the help of enzymes and bile acids, such as cholic acid.
-Firstly, the early digestive products, such as free fatty acids, trigger release of the hormone CCK by the duodenum.
-CCK activity stimulates emptying of the gallbladder, which leads to bile release into the intestine, and causes the pancreas to release pancreatic digestive enzymes into the intestine.
+First, the early digestive products, such as free fatty acids, trigger release of the hormone Cholecystokinin (CCK) by the duodenum.
+CCK activity stimulates emptying of the gallbladder, which leads to bile release into the small intestine, and further triggers the pancreas to release pancreatic digestive enzymes into the intestine.
 The detergent action of bile acids helps to emulsify fats, which allows easier hydrolysis by water-soluble digestive enzymes due to the increased surface area.
 One important enzyme, pancreatic lipase, breaks down triglycerides to produce free fatty acids and monoacylglycerol, which are absorbed by the intestinal mucosal cells with the help of mixed micelles that were created in the process.

-Abnormal levels of cholesterol and triglycerides in the blood usually occur due to the unusual assembly, breakdown, and transport of their lipoprotein particles.
-Increased plasma lipoproteins are termed as hyperlipoproteinemia, while decreased plasma lipoproteins are termed as hypolipoproteinemia.
+Abnormal levels of cholesterol and triglycerides in the blood are often due to the unusual assembly, breakdown, or transport of their lipoprotein particles.
+An increased level of plasma lipoproteins is termed hyperlipoproteinemia, while the decreased level of plasma lipoproteins is termed hypolipoproteinemia.

 Levels of plasma lipids are good indicators of the risk of cardiovascular disease (CVD).
-For instance, hyperlipoproteinemia is related to a greater risk of atherosclerotic cardiovascular disease, as well as a higher occurrence of ischemic vascular disease and development of fatty deposits, known as xanthomas and xanthelasmas.
-Elevated plasma concentration of total cholesterol and LDL are linked with an increased risk of coronary heart disease and raised plasma triglycerides, and VLDL are related to a greater prevalence of atherosclerotic heart disease.
-However, elevated levels of HDL cholesterol may protect against atherosclerotic heart disease, due to HDLs function of preventing excessive accumulation of cholesterol in the body.
+For instance, hyperlipoproteinemia is related to a greater risk of atherosclerotic cardiovascular disease, as well as a higher occurrence of ischemic vascular disease and development of fatty deposits under the skin, known as xanthomas and xanthelasmas.
+Elevated plasma concentrations of total cholesterol and LDL are linked with an increased risk of coronary heart disease and raised plasma triglycerides.
+An increase in VLDL is related to a greater prevalence of atherosclerotic heart disease.
+However, elevated levels of HDL cholesterol may protect against atherosclerotic heart disease, due to its ability to prevent excessive accumulation of cholesterol in the body.
 There are several types and subtypes of lipid-related disorders and they are described below.

 Hypertriglyceridemia is a disorder with high levels of triglycerides in the blood.
-Five main disorders cause hypertriglyceridemia:
+Five main disorders result in hypertriglyceridemia:

 Hypercholesterolemia is a disorder in which there are high cholesterol levels in the blood.
-There are 3 main conditions causing hypercholesterolemia:
+Three main conditions result in hypercholesterolemia:

 Hyperalphalipoproteinemia is a disorder with elevated HDL levels in the plasma.
-Most cases are inherited through a dominant or polygenic manner and are linked with a lower risk of coronary artery disease.
+Most cases are inherited through a dominant or polygenic manner and are linked to a lower risk of coronary artery disease.

-High levels of plasma lipids can also be due to dietary factors, such as ingesting excess calories, saturated fatty acids, and cholesterol, as well as from drug intake.
+High levels of plasma lipids can also be due to dietary factors, such as ingesting excess calories, saturated fatty acids, and cholesterol, as well as from medication use.

 Further diseases include lipid storage diseases, or lipidoses, which are genetic diseases in which atypical amounts of lipids accumulate in cells and tissues.
 Lipidoses are characterized by the absence of enzymes needed to metabolize lipids or a defect in the proper functioning of enzymes.
-This abnormal fat deposition can lead to severe damage in cells and tissues, such as in the brain, heart, liver, kidney, and spleen.
+This abnormal fat deposition can lead to severe damage in cells and tissues, including the brain, heart, liver, kidney, and spleen.
 Two examples of lipidoses include Gaucher disease and Tay-Sachs disease.
 Gaucher disease is caused by a deficiency in the enzyme glucocerebrosidase, resulting in hepatosplenomegaly, pancytopenia, and bone crises.
 Tay-Sachs is caused by the absence of the enzyme hexosaminidase-A and leads to a progressive loss of mental and physical capabilities.

-While treatment for lipidoses is unspecific and mainly limited to enzyme replacement therapy and pain management, there are medication options to lower lipid plasma levels.
+While treatment for lipidoses is unspecific and mainly limited to enzyme replacement therapy, there are medication options that help lower lipid plasma levels.
 However, it is of the utmost importance to manage dietary consumption and lifestyle changes either before or in conjunction with starting medication.
 Some of these changes may include a reduced-calorie diet, exercise, and quitting smoking if one is a smoker.
 Popular medication options include statins, fibrates, omega-3 fatty acids, bile acid sequestrants, a cholesterol-absorption inhibitor, and nicotinic acid.
-However, statins are the most widely prescribed treatment.
-They can lower cholesterol biosynthesis, primarily in the liver, due to being a competitive inhibitor of HMG-CoA reductase, the rate-limiting enzyme for cholesterol production.
+Of these choices, statins are the most widely prescribed treatment.
+They can lower cholesterol biosynthesis, primarily in the liver by competitively inhibiting HMG-CoA reductase, the rate-limiting enzyme for cholesterol production.
 Statins also aid in the uptake and destruction of LDL.
-They have made progress in the primary and secondary prevention of coronary heart disease, and have lowered death rates in coronary patients.
+They have contributed to the progress made in the primary and secondary prevention of coronary heart disease, and have lowered death rates in coronary patients.